tderrien/FEELnc/README.md

 ### 3- FEELnc_classifier.pl

-The last step of the pipeline consists in classifying new lncRNAs w.r.t to the localisation and the direction of transcription of proximal mRNAs.
+The last step of the pipeline consists in classifying new lncRNAs w.r.t to the localisation and the direction of transcription of proximal RNA transcripts

 Indeed, classifying lncRNAs with mRNA could help to predict functions for lncRNAs.
 For all newly identified lncRNAs transcripts, a sliding window strategy is used to check for possible overlap with transcripts in the reference annotation.